marianaserranoc/Rapid_prototyping/evidence-log/experiment-card.md

 - Dynamic pricing or automated discounting logic
 - A custom mobile or web app — outreach and booking are done manually via WhatsApp
 - Automated matching algorithms — nudges (priority access, social matching) are manually selected and sent per user
+- Real-time availability tracking — the "available" options listed are manually curated by us for each message, not pulled from any live schedule or system

 Ready to add this as a new section at the end of experiment-card.md.
 Want to move on to